microsoft/Olive/examples/directml/stable_diffusion/README.md

 # Stable Diffusion Optimization with DirectML <!-- omit in toc -->

-    ⚠️ THIS SAMPLE IS A WORK IN PROGRESS AND REQUIRES ONNXRUNTIME-DIRECTML 1.15+ (NOT YET RELEASED) ⚠️

 This sample shows how to optimize [Stable Diffusion v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) to run with ONNX Runtime and DirectML.

 Stable Diffusion comprises multiple PyTorch models tied together into a *pipeline*.
 This Olive sample will convert each PyTorch model to ONNX, and then run the converted ONNX models through the `OrtTransformersOptimization` pass.
 The transformer optimization pass performs several time-consuming graph transformations that make the models more efficient for inference at runtime.
-Output models are only guaranteed to be compatible with onnxruntime-directml (1.15+).
+Output models are only guaranteed to be compatible with onnxruntime-directml 1.15.0 or newer.

 Contents:
 - [Setup](#setup)